Financial fruit: Apple becomes 1st trillion-dollar company

 If someone had dared to buy $10,000 worth of stock at that point of desperation, the investment would now be worth about $2.6 million.

-Apple hit the $1 trillion mark when its shares reached $207.04 around midday in New York.
-They rose to an all-time high of $208.32 before falling back slightly.
-The shares are up around 23 percent so far this year.
+Consider the plight of Exxon Mobil, which was the most valuable U.S. company five years ago.
+Now, it ranks as the ninth most valuable, surpassed by Apple and a list consisting primarily on companies immersed in technology.

+Some analysts believe e-commerce leader Amazon.com will supplant Apple as the world's most valuable company in the next year or two as its spreading tentacles reach into new markets.

-Another company, Saudi Arabian Oil Co. could eclipse Apple if it goes through with plans for an initial public offering.
-Saudi officials have said the IPO would value Saudi Aramco, as the company is often called, at about $2 trillion.
+And Saudi Arabian Oil Co., known as Saudi Aramco, is planning an initial public offering that Saudi officials have said would value the giant oil company at about $2 trillion.
 But until the IPO is completed, Saudi Aramco's actual value remains murky.

+This much is certain: Apple wouldn't be atop the corporate kingdom without Jobs, who died October 2011.
+His vision, showmanship and sense of style propelled Apple's comeback.

 Jobs remained mercurial when he returned to Apple, but he had also become more thoughtful and adept at spotting talent that would help him create a revolutionary innovation factory.
 One of his biggest coups came in 1998 when he lured a soft-spoken Southerner, Tim Cook, away from Compaq Computer at a time when Apple's survival remained in doubt.

-More than $600 billion of Apple's current market value has been created while Cook has been CEO.
-That wealth creation exceeds the current market value of every publicly traded U.S. company except Amazon, Microsoft and Google's parent, Alphabet.

-Even so, Cook has still encountered criticism, chiefly for the creative void left in Jobs' wake.
+Cook hasn't escaped criticism, however.
 The Apple Watch has been the closest thing that the company has had to creating another mass-market sensation under Cook's leadership, but that device hasn't come close to breaking into the cultural consciousness like the iPhone or the iPad.

 That has raised concerns that Apple has become far too dependent on the iPhone, especially since iPad sales tapered off several years ago.
 The iPhone now accounts for nearly two-thirds of Apple's revenue.